sparrow629/Tumblr_Crawler/README.md

 # Tumblr_Crawler
+This is a multi-threade crawler for Tumblr.
-These are two crawler module for video and image
+These are two crawler module for video and image.
+The main file is Crawler.

 One is for video, another is for image including GIF.